-Make this dish a meal by serving it with mashed potatoes or rice pilaf and freshly sautéed vegetables.
+Make this dish a meal by serving it with mashed potatoes or rice pilaf, freshly sautéed vegetables and this copycat version of Outback Steakhouse bread!

 - 4 chicken breasts (boneless, skinless)